shuftipro/RESTful-API-v1.3/on-site_with_ocr/on-site_with_ocr.md

 	During a verification request, we make several server to server calls to keep you updated about the verification state.
 This way you can update the request status at your end even if the customer is lost midway through the process.

+* ## redirect_url

+	Required: **No**
+	Type: **string**
+	Minimum: **6 characters**
+	Maximum: **250 characters**

+	Once an on-site verification is complete, User is redirected to this link after showing the results.

 * ## verification_mode

 	Required: **No**
 	Type: **string**
 	Accepted Values: **any, image_only, video_only**

 	Verification mode defines what types of proofs are allowed for a verification.
-In case of 'video_only' mode, you can only send base64 of videos where format should be MP4 or MOV in proofs.
-In 'any' mode mixture of images and videos can be provided in proofs.
+In case of 'video_only' user will upload videos and images if verification mode is 'image_only'.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face